ghostman2311/bookshelfRev/Routing/index.md

+# Default Excercise

-# Why are we wrapping the BrowserRouter to only Authenticated App?
+## Why are we wrapping the BrowserRouter to only Authenticated App?

-# What is working of useParams hook?
+## What is working of useParams hook?

-# How to style Link using emotion?
+## How to style Link using emotion?

-# Difference between element and component in Route?
+## Difference between element and component in Route?

+# Extra Credit

+## What is setupProxy.js in create react app?

+## How to useMatch hook from react router dom